Westcoast Limited collects, uses and is responsible for certain personal information about you.

 We will share personal information with law enforcement or other authorities if required by applicable law.

-We may have cause to transfer your personal information outside the European Economic Area (EEA) from time to time.
-However, should such transfer occur, we shall ensure that either the European Commission has made a positive finding of adequacy for transfer to such a country or that any transfer of your personal information will be subject to a European Commission approved contract (as permitted under Article 46(5) of the General Data Protection Regulation that are designed to help safeguard your privacy rights and give you remedies in the unlikely event of a misuse of your personal information.
+We may have cause to transfer your personal information outside the UK from time to time.
+However, should such transfer occur, we shall ensure that either the UK Government has made a positive finding of adequacy for transfer to such a country or that any transfer of your personal information will be subject to a UK approved contract or binding corporate rules (as permitted under Article 46(2) of the UK GDPR) – such approved mechanisms being designed to help safeguard your privacy rights and give you remedies in the unlikely event of a misuse of your personal information.

 If you would like to exercise any of those rights, please: